 The Community Development department continues to work closely with the tenant committee in trying to ensure that the voice of the tenants is heard by management, and that tenant concerns are taken into account when making decisions.

-The block rep then represents the tenants of his or her block at committee meetings, and these issues are then brought forward to meetings with MHA management, as and when needed.
+The block rep then represents the tenants of his or her block at committee meetings, and these issues are then brought forward to meetings with Capital City Housing management, as and when needed.

 The block reps are really the most important aspect of the committee process.
 They are the ones with the ‘ear to the ground’, so to speak.
 And, because of this, they are a more reflexive and responsive way to get the interests of the tenants to the attention of management.